Steve Broussard

-Steve Nelson Broussard (born February 22, 1967) is an American former professional football player who was a running back in the National Football League (NFL) for the Atlanta Falcons, Cincinnati Bengals, and Seattle Seahawks.
-He has also served as a former assistant coach for several college football teams.
+Steve Nelson Broussard (born February 22, 1967) is an American college football coach and former player.
+He is the running backs coach for California Polytechnic State University, San Luis Obispo, a position he has held since 2024.
+He played professionally as a running back in the National Football League (NFL) for the Atlanta Falcons, Cincinnati Bengals, and Seattle Seahawks.

+Broussard played college football for the Washington State Cougars and was selected by Atlanta in the first round of the 1990 NFL draft with the 20th overall pick.
+After his playing career, he has also served as a former assistant coach for several college football teams.

 College career

 Born and raised in Los Angeles, and Altadena/Pasadena California, Broussard starred at Manual Arts High School and graduated in 1985.
-He played college football at Washington State in Pullman, and led the Pac-10 in receiving as a sophomore (1987) and rushing as a junior (1988).
+He played college football at Washington State University in Pullman, and led the Pac-10 in receiving as a sophomore (1987) and rushing as a junior (1988).
 In his senior year in 1989, Broussard led the conference in all-purpose yards, was the MVP (offensive), and ranked ninth in the nation in rushing yards per game.
-He completed his college career ranked third on WSU's all-time rushing list, fifth on the career receiving list, and owned two of the top three single-season rushing marks.
+He completed his college career ranked third on the Cougars' all-time rushing list, fifth on the career receiving list, and owned two of the top three single-season rushing marks.
 He was named to the Cougar Hall of Fame in 2015.

 Professional career

-Broussard was the 20th overall pick of the 1990 NFL Draft by the Atlanta Falcons.
+Broussard was the 20th overall pick in the first round of the 1990 NFL draft by the Atlanta Falcons.
 He played four seasons for Atlanta (1990–1993), one in Cincinnati, then four more for the Seattle Seahawks (under head coach Dennis Erickson), and retired after the 1998 season.